pkic/pkic.org/content/blog/2020/2020-06-11-could-quantum-computing-help-stave-off-the-next-great-pandemic.md

 ---
-title: Could Quantum Computing Help Stave Off the Next Great Pandemic?
+authors:
+- Patrick Nohe
+date: "2020-06-11T20:00:40+00:00"
+keywords:
+- https
+- quantum
+- rsa
 summary: As we settle into month two of isolation in the world’s collective battle against the COVID-19 pandemic, one talking point you’ve undoubtedly heard time and again is that this won’t truly be over until there’s a vaccine.
 A post about how quantum computing could simplify it and reduce the time it takes exponentially.
-authors: [Patrick Nohe]
-date: 2020-06-11T20:00:40+00:00
 tags:
+- SSL/TLS
 - Quantum
+- RSA
+title: Could Quantum Computing Help Stave Off the Next Great Pandemic?

 ---
 As we settle into month two of isolation in the world’s collective battle against the COVID-19 pandemic, one talking point you’ve undoubtedly heard time and again is that this won’t truly be over until there’s a vaccine.